obophenotype/uberon-phenoscape-ext/README.txt

   svn update

 It is always a good idea to svn update immediately after an svn commit.
 If there are changes, Protege will ask you to reload.
+You may wish not to trust the reload and simply reopen Protege.

-After an svn commit, Jenkins will check your changes to make sure they conform to guidelines and do not introduce any inconsistencies - an email will be sent to the curators list [TODO - decide if this is desirable].
+After an svn commit, Jenkins will check your changes to make sure they conform to guidelines and do not introduce any inconsistencies - an email will be sent to the curators list.

-  http://build.berkeleybop.org/job/build-phenoscape/
+You can check on the build here: http://build.berkeleybop.org/job/build-phenoscape/ Check for errors in the report, send an email to phenoscape curators if you cannot determine what the error is.

 CHECKLIST
 ---------